Querying with SQL¶

 Atlas Data Lake supports SQL format queries through the JDBC driver for Atlas Data Lake and using the

-SQL format queries, Atlas Data Lake automatically creates a JSON schema that maps
+support SQL format queries, Atlas Data Lake automatically creates a JSON

 SQL Schema Format.

-Data Lake automatically generates a schema for a new non-wildcard collection or view in the storage configuration when you:
+Data Lake automatically generates a schema for a collection or view in the storage configuration when you:

 - Create the collection or view in the storage configuration.

 - Rename a collection or view that does not already have a schema.
 If you rename a collection or view that already has a schema, the schema is also renamed.
 Data Lake does not generate a new schema for a renamed collection or view if it already exists.

 In addition, for wildcard (

 schema when it discovers the collections in the namespace catalog for the wildcard (

 Data Lake automatically generates schemas for only new collections and

 views in the storage configuration or namespace catalog.
 Existing namespaces will not have auto-generated